Engin-Boot/capture-behavior-of-a-visit-counter-TwinkalParmar-16/needs-facilities.md

 ## Scenario: Report visitor trends during a week of operation

-- Given:
+- Given: The system is capturing or storing visitor data correctly.
-- When:
+- When: After a week from the starting point or day.
-- Then:
+- Then: Show the dashboard or statistic data of visitors.

 ## Scenario: Alert when seating capacity is full

-- Given: VisitoR visit.
+- Given: Visitor visit.
 - When: Number of Foot fall - number of patient - hospital staff is euqal to the seats avaiable.
 - Then: Alert.